Skip to main content

 Object number2014.1164.1

-The upper edge of the frontplate is boxed at the sight and inwardly turned.
+The upper edge of the frontplate is boxed at the sight with a deep inward turn.
 Its side faces are deeply concave, with a sharp medial ridge that extends from the sight to gradually fade out on the basal half.
-This is pierced along the edge with three large, plain holes (one considerably larger) and a fourth, smaller hole above and to the left.
+This is pierced along the edge with three large, plain holes (one considerably larger), serving to attach to the breastplate, and a fourth, smaller hole above and to the left, formerly for supporting the Stechtartsche.
 The base edge is unturned, but slightly beveled, dipping to a truncated mid-cusp.
 The side basal edges of front and rear plates are cut straight across the shoulder and are notched at mid-length for the flange of the breastplate shoulder-straps and below which are two pair of arming point holes without inserts.

 The frontplate is secured to the breastplate by three floral-headed bolts, slotted for a spanner (two of the bolts match), passing though the top of holes noted above.